 In order to better understand where your time is going, do a time audit.
 Taking the inventory of your current work at all levels will automatically produce greater awareness.
 Auditing how you spent your last week or month, you can properly set your intentions as to where exactly you want to spend those hours in the future.

 Journaling is another way to keep a track of your activities and helps you organise your schedules.
 This not only boosts your productivity, but also you can time stamp your tasks, so just in case, if you ever lose track, you can always refer back to assess the clear picture of how you spend your time versus how you want to spend it.
-Being aware, you can do reality check, adjust, set new intentions and track your progress.

 Embrace relative prioritisation

 Setting priorities is important as there will be some things that will be more important than others, but knowing their importance relative to what you are doing makes it more easier to manage your time.
 At any given time, you may be doing—predefined work like things on your lists, or do things as they come up, or determine what things need to be done later.